ice09/blockchainers-tech-sources/content/posts/pay-robots-with-crypto-money.md

 Yes it does, we prepared a very simple demo for paying for (really cheap) Chuck Norris jokes which requires manual transaction identifier signing to correlate the payment and the joke request.

-Any half-assed software developer can see that this is not rocket science to use.
 The development requires Java 11 (+Maven), some Spring Boot knowledge and internet access.
 The demo requires Docker.

 * All sources and Demo instructions for this blog post: https://github.com/ice09/crypyapi-http-demo